hashtagchris/node-awaitify-stream/README.md

 - Read and write streams using familiar constructs, without resorting to synchronous methods for I/O.
 - Read and write long streams without runaway memory usage.
-- Perform asynchronous operations inbetween reading chunks/lines.
+- Process streams one chunk or line at a time.
+Await asynchronous operations inbetween.

 ## Requirements

-- Node v8+ recommended. `async`/`await` support was added in Node v7.
+- Node v8+ recommended. `async`/`await` support was added to Node v7.
 Node v6 will throw "SyntaxError: Unexpected token function" for the examples below.

 ## Install